Rutgers MBA in Pharmaceutical Management

 Rutgers Business School offers a leading MBA program for healthcare, pharmaceutical and biotech professionals, an education bolstered by the school’s proximity and its connections to the hub of industry activity in New Jersey.

-The Rutgers MBA in Pharmaceutical Management was recently recognized as one of the top programs in the world by Find-MBA.com.
+Rutgers was recently listed as one of the Top 5 destinations in the world to pursue an MBA in healthcare/pharma by MBAUniverse.com, India's No. 1 MBA portal.
+And in 2013, the pharmaceutical management program was recognized as one of the top 10 programs in the world by Find-MBA.com.
 Classes are taught by academic experts, including Professor Michael Santoro, as well as former top industry executives like Thomas Gorrie, who held positions in the upper echelons of management at Johnson & Johnson.

-Rutgers Business School partners with such companies as Bayer, Bristol-Myers Squibb, Eisai, Johnson & Johnson and Novartis to provide MBA students focused on pharmaceutical management with distinct advantages.
+Rutgers Business School partners with such companies as Bayer, Bristol-Myers Squibb, Johnson & Johnson and Novartis to provide MBA students focused on pharmaceutical management with distinct advantages including industry-hosted seminars.
 The partnerships help to support a prestigious Industry Scholars Program that provides scholarships to cover in- or out-of-state tuition for eligible students, offers meaningful internship opportunities and enhances employment prospects with industry giants.

 As a result, the program curriculum is expansive, addressing the many facets of the pharmaceutical business, including legal, regulatory and ethical issues, characteristics of the health care system and real-world marketing challenges faced by the industry.